dabeaz/cluegen/README.md

     >>>

 In the above example, the decorated `as_dict()` method is presented the class.
 In this case, `cls` would be `Point`.
 The `all_clues()` function is a utility function that collects all type-clues from a class including those from base classes.
 For this example, it returns a dictionary `{'x': int, 'y': int}`.
 The value returned by `as_dict()` is a text-string containing the implementation of the actual `as_dict()` method as it would be if you had written it by hand.
 This text string is executed once to create a method that replaces the decorated version.
 From that point forward, the class uses the generated code instead.

 `cluegen` doesn't have too many other bells and whistles--the entire implementation is about 100 lines of code.
 It's something that you can understand, modify, and play around with.

+## A True Story

+Once, there was this developer.
+For the sake of this story, let's call him "Dave."
+As Dave was want to do, he liked to write compilers.
+A compiler is a natural place to use something fancy like a dataclass--especially for all of the tree structures.
+So, Dave did just that:

+    from dataclasses import dataclass

+    @dataclass
+    class Node:
+        pass

+    @dataclass
+    class Expression(Node):
+        pass

+    @dataclass
+    class Statement(Node):
+        pass

+    @dataclass
+    class Integer(Expression):
+        value: int

+    @dataclass
+    class BinOp(Expression):
+        op: str
+        left: Expression
+        right: Expression

+    @dataclass
+    class UnaryOp(Expression):
+        op: str
+        operand: Expression

+    @dataclass
+    class PrintStatement(Statement):
+        value: Expression

+    # Example
+    node = PrintStatement(BinOp('+', Integer(3), BinOp('*', Integer(4), Integer(5))))

+This all worked great--better than expected in fact.
+However, one day, Dave thought it would be useful to add an optional line number attribute to all of the nodes.
+Naturally, this seemed like something that could be easily done on the base class:

+    @dataclass
+    class Node:
+        lineno:int = None

+Dave thought wrong!
+Dataclasses explode in a fireball if you do this.
+No, not optional attributes.
+Not, base classes.
+Alas, the only solution seemed to involve copying a `lineno` attribute to end of every class.
+If Dave had had a clue about cluegen, he could have easily solved this problem:

+    from cluegen import Datum, all_clues, cluegen

+    class Nodum(Datum):
+        lineno = None
+        @cluegen
+        def __init__(cls):
+            clues = all_clues(cls)
+            args = ', '.join(f'{name}={getattr(cls,name)!r}'
+                            if hasattr(cls, name) and not isinstance(getattr(cls, name), types.MemberDescriptorType) else name for name in clues)
+            body = '\n'.join(f'    self.{name} = {name}' for name in clues)
+            body += '\n    self.lineno = lineno'
+            return f'def __init__(self, {args}, *, lineno=None):\n{body}\n'

+    class Expression(Nodum):
+        pass

+    class Statement(Nodum):
+        pass

+    class Integer(Expression):
+        value: int

+    class BinOp(Expression):
+        op: str
+        left: Expression
+        right: Expression

+    class UnaryOp(Expression):
+        op: str
+        operand: Expression

+    class PrintStatement(Statement):
+        value: Expression

+Now, it works exactly as desired:

+    >>> a = Integer(23)
+    >>> b = Integer(23, lineno=123)
+    >>> b.value
+    23
+    >>> b.lineno
+    123
+    >>>

+The moral of this story is that cluegen represents a different kind a power--the power to do what YOU want.
+It's all about YOU!

 ## Making Your Own Datum Class